I. Academic Advising

 Washburn University strives to provide an environment in which students may pursue their educational interests.
 Students are expected to conduct themselves in a manner which promotes learning and preserves academic freedom for all.

 Students are subject to the imposition of sanctions for engaging in prohibited conduct or behaviors independent of any other status they might have with the University.
 Conduct standards are set forth in writing to give Washburn students general notice of prohibited behavior.

 The students of Washburn University are responsible for complying with policies, standards, rules, and requirements for academic and social behavior formulated by the University and affiliated organizations.
 These procedures and rules afford a student due process in the matter of alleged violations of University standards, rules and requirements governing academic and social conduct of students.

 The University views the student conduct system as part of an educational experience that can result in growth in personal understanding of one's responsibilities and privileges in the University community.
 Acceptable standards of conduct have been established to protect the rights of members of the University and affiliated organizations.
 Individuals are encouraged to discuss their concerns at the lowest level possible for effective resolution of the situation.
 Should such attempts prove ineffective, the student conduct system provides a student judicial process to resolve the matter.
 The focus of the student judicial proceedings is to determine whether the University's standards of conduct have been violated, not to determine criminal guilt.
 To this end, student judicial proceedings attempt to balance an understanding and knowledge of the students with the needs of the University community.

-The Dean of Students shall be the principal officer responsible for implementing the Student Conduct Code.
-The Dean or his/her designee shall provide due process for students by following the proper steps related to the initiation, investigation and disposition of complaints against a student as outlined in Section III of this document.
+The Associate Vice President for Student Life shall be the principal officer responsible for implementing the Student Conduct Code.
+The Associate Vice President or his/her designee shall provide due process for students by following the proper steps related to the initiation, investigation and disposition of complaints against a student as outlined in Section III of this document.